This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 Configuration and CLI

-The server is configured via command-line arguments using the clap crate's derive API.
-The server binary accepts the following parameters:
+The server is configured via command-line arguments using the clap crate’s derive API (enabled via experiments/simd-r-drive-ws-server/Cargo.toml21).
+The indoc crate (experiments/simd-r-drive-ws-server/Cargo.toml22) is used for formatting multi-line help text.

 | Argument | Type | Default | Description |